kubernetes/website/docs/tasks/administer-cluster/configure-pod-disruption-budget.md

 ## Specifying a PodDisruptionBudget

+A `PodDisruptionBudget` has three components, of which two must be specified:
-A `PodDisruptionBudget` has two components: a label selector `selector` to specify the set of pods to which it applies, and `minAvailable` which is a description of the number of pods from that set that must still be available after the eviction, i.e. even in the absence of the evicted pod. `minAvailable` can be either an absolute number or a percentage.
+* A label selector `selector` to specify the set of pods to which it applies.
+This is a required field.
+* `minAvailable` which is a description of the number of pods from that set that must still be available after the eviction, i.e. even in the absence of the evicted pod. `minAvailable` can be either an absolute number or a percentage.
+* If you are using Kubernetes v1.7 or higher, `maxUnavailable` which is a description of the number of pods from that set that can be unavailable after the eviction. `maxUnavailable` can also be either an absolute number or a percentage.

+You can specify only one of `maxUnavailable` and `minAvailable` in a single Pod Disruption Budget.

-So for example, 100% means no voluntary evictions from the set are permitted.
-In typical usage, a single budget would be used for a collection of pods managed by a controller—for example, the pods in a single ReplicaSet.
+So for example, a `minAvailable` of 100% means no voluntary evictions from the set are permitted.
+Correspondingly, a `maxUnavailable` of 0% means the same.
+In typical usage, a single budget would be used for a collection of pods managed by a controller—for example, the pods in a single ReplicaSet or StatefulSet.

 Note that a disruption budget does not truly guarantee that the specified number/percentage of pods will always be up.
 For example, a node that hosts a